Germany's military appoints first rabbi since before Holocaust | DW | 21.06.2021

 Kramp-Karrenbauer called the appointment "a great sign of trust" and added that "in view of our history, is also a cause for humility."
 At the same time, she said, the installation of a military rabbinate indicates "a great commitment to our democracy, for our open, diverse and tolerant society."

+In recent years, Germany's armed forces have repeatedly come under fire over suspicions that some members have far-right sympathies.
+In 2018, then-Defense Minister Ursula von der Leyen ordered the military to purge all links to the wartime Wehrmacht when it emerged that Nazi-era army memorabilia was openly displayed at one of its barracks.
+Since then, her successor Kramp-Karrenbauer has vowed to take decisive action against cases of radicalism in the security forces after a string of scandals over far-right networks in the police and military.

+Germany's Military Counterintelligence Service said last year some 600 Bundeswehr soldiers were suspected of right-wing extremism.

-How many Jewish soldiers are currently serving in the Bundeswehr is not known.
+How many Jewish soldiers are serving at present in the Bundeswehr is not known.
 Currently, the Ministry of Defense estimates there are about 300 Jewish soldiers in the Bundeswehr.

-In her remarks at the synagogue on Monday, the defense minister sought to distance Germany's modern armed forces from the Nazi-era military.
-"The Bundeswehr has nothing in common with the former Wehrmacht, and that is the only reason why it is possible today for us to introduce a federal military rabbi," she said.
+At the synagogue on Monday, the president of the Central Council of Jews in Germany, Josef Schuster, drew a distinction between Germany's modern armed forces and the Nazi-era military.
+"The Bundeswehr has nothing in common with the former Wehrmacht, and that is the only reason why it is possible today for us to introduce a federal military rabbi," he said.

-Balla, who now takes on the title of "federal military rabbi" in addition to his other work, hopes in any case that his being in the role contributes to the normality of Jewish life in all aspects of German society.
-He knows from his experience in youth work "that there are young Jews who can envisage a career as a soldier," he said in an interview.
+Balla, who now takes on the title of "federal military rabbi" in addition to his other rabbinical work, hopes in any case that his being in the role contributes to the normality of Jewish life in all aspects of German society.
+He knows from his experience in youth work "that there are young Jews who can envisage a career as a soldier," he said in an interview with the Jüdische Allgemeine newspaper.
 "We hope that here in Germany, despite the country's history, it will eventually become normal for Jews to take this career path."

-This is not about religious instruction, but about the ethical foundations of soldierly action, says Balla.
+This is not about religious instruction, but about the ethical foundations of soldierly action, Balla said.
 "It is another important task for us rabbis to also take preventive action against antisemitism among all soldiers.
 There is a lot to do in this respect," he says.
 It must be clear, he adds, "that the Bundeswehr is a place where people are committed to democratic values."

 The father of three is no stranger to trailblazing.
 When he was ordained as an Orthodox rabbi in Munich in 2009, Balla was one of the first Orthodox rabbis who had been trained in Germany since 1938.